-- 1. You may approach a WBO at any time with a query about a grievance or conflict and how they may be able to help you. - 2.
+- 1. You may approach an MSO at any time with a query about a grievance or conflict and how they may be able to help you. - 2.
 You are encouraged to first attempt to resolve the matter informally yourself by taking up the issues with the other people concerned, providing that it is practical and safe to do so.
-You may wish to consult informally with a WBO as part of this step. - 3.
-If the matter is not resolved, or you are not able to take the issue up directly with the people involved, you may approach a Mediator directly or in writing requesting that a Mediator mediate the matter. - 4.
+You may wish to consult informally with an MSO as part of this step. - 3.
+If the matter is not resolved, or you are not able to take the issue up directly with the people involved, you may request that the MSO consult with the MST to assist you in accessing counselling or mediation services. - 4.
 You may raise a conflict or grievance as an individual or as a group of individuals. - 5.
-The Mediators will work with you and the other people involved to find an acceptable process to use for resolving the matter yourselves.
-This is described in more detail in Part 3.
-You may however withdraw your matter at any time. - 6.
-You are welcome to have a support person (e.g. a friend or a family member) accompany you to meetings regarding the matter throughout the process.

-7. If you:

-- cannot reach agreement with the assistance of the Mediators (or the other directly involved parties) on a resolution process; or - are not satisfied with the resolution, you may raise the matter with the ACC to request an investigation and determination.
+You are welcome to have a support person (e.g. a friend or a family member) accompany you to meetings regarding the matter throughout the process. - 6.
+If you: - cannot reach agreement with the assistance of any provided counselling or mediation services (or the other directly involved parties) on a resolution process; or - are not satisfied with the resolution, you may raise the matter with the ACC to request an investigation and determination.
 Please refer to the ACT Greens Arbitration and Conciliation Committee Policy and Procedures for further information.

-8. If you make allegations that you are the victim of, or witness to, serious illegal or criminal activity, or if allegations of serious illegal or criminal activity are made against you, the Mediators will cease the mediation process and immediately make a confidential Serious Matter report to the ACC.
-The ACC will then contact you as a party to a Serious Matter and manage the process from then on.
-Throughout these processes and any consequential actions the ACC, the Mediators and the Management Committee will maintain confidentiality in accordance with this policy.
+7. If you make allegations that you are the victim of, or witness to, serious illegal activity, or if allegations of serious illegal activity are made against you, the MST will make a confidential report to the ACC.
+If the ACC declares it to be a Serious Matter, they will manage the process from then on and may contact you as a party to the Serious Matter.
+Throughout these processes and any consequential actions the ACC and the MST will maintain confidentiality in accordance with this policy.

-PART 3 How the Mediators Respond to a Grievance
+PART 3 How the Member Support Officers Respond to a Grievance